JeremyWurbs/dosaku/README.md

 Agents provide the following key functionalities:

 - They provide a chat-based communication interface for users to declare requests;
-- They propose end-to-end solutions by break user requests into a series of *tasks*;
+- They propose end-to-end solutions by breaking user requests into a series of *tasks*;
 - They run the series of tasks, loading and managing the modules that implement the associated tasks;
 - They "understand" the Dosaku task-module system and are able to write *new* tasks and modules for the user, which they can subsequently learn and use as any other module.